 We hugged, and she drove me to my car, whereupon we moved the cookie sheet from her trunk to mine.

-Fifteen minutes later, I showed The Boy what was in the trunk.
+Fifteen minutes later, in the daycare parking lot, I showed The Boy what was in the trunk.

 I hugged him.
-"It's a present from a friend at school," I said.
+"It's a gift from a friend at school," I said.

 "That was very nice," he said.
 "If we still had some of those tomatoes, we could give her one as a thank you present."